Draft Discharge of Firearms By-law

 This area has become very busy over the last few years with walkers and cyclists as well as the many who live here.
 There has been several new homes built slowly filling in many of the vacant lots.
 So knowing the types of ammunition, the distances they can travel, the closeness of the homes in the area and the frequency of traffic I would suggest that there should be consideration for this area to be on the restricted area list.

-Old dog over 3 years ago
+Old dog about 4 years ago

 I don't understand the purpose of this bylaw.
 Are you saying that you can't get discharge these weapons in the restricted areas, but it is okay to do it in the non restricted areas of your maps with the landowners permission?